Our Team

 Rev. Ashley DeTar Birt

 is the Program Manager for New York Unitarian Universalist Justice and an ordained minister in the Presbyterian Church (USA).
 She obtained her Masters of Divinity from Union Theological Seminary, an MA in Theater Arts from the University of Pittsburgh, and a BA in Creative Writing from Carnegie Mellon University.
 During her time at Union Theological Seminary, she received the Malcolm Boyd Veritas Award which recognizes promise for the work of social justice on behalf of the LGBTQ community.
-She was named one of 2016's New Faces of Ministry through The Center for Faith and Service.
-She currently serves on the Racial Equity Advocacy Committee and has previously served on the Disparities Experienced by Black Women and Girls Task Force for the PC(USA).
-An outspoken advocate for youth ministry and social justice, Ashley serves as the Co-Moderator of the Board of Directors for More Light Presbyterians and has written for the NEXT Church blog, Believe Out Loud, and the Progressive Youth Ministry Blog on Patheos.
+She currently serves on ACQ+E (the LGBTQIA+ Advocacy Committee) and has previously served on the Racial Equity Advocacy Committee and the Disparities Experienced by Black Women and Girls Task Force for the PC(USA).
+An outspoken advocate for youth ministry and social justice, Ashley is a former Co-Moderator of the Board of Directors for More Light Presbyterians and has written for the NEXT Church blog, Believe Out Loud, Illustrated Ministries, and more.
 She lives in the Bronx, NY with her wife, Rev. Emily DeTar Birt, on Munsee Lenape land.

 Contact at ashley@jubileepractice.org